DETAILED ACTION

 a first capacitor (Cstg) connected between the second electrode of the fifth transistor (T5) and the gate electrode of the first transistor (DT).

-Kim '124 fails to teach a driving frame and output a bias signal to the data line during a bias frame, the pixel emits light in response to the data signal received through the data line during the driving frame, and is initialized in response to the bias signal received through the data line during the bias frame.
+Kim '124 fails to teach a driving frame and output a bias signal to the data line during a bias frame, the pixel emits light in response to the data signal received through the data line during the driving frame, and is initialized in response to the bias signal received through the data line during the bias frame;

-It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention (AIA ), to implement the OLED EL emits light in response to the data signal received through the data line during the normal frequency frame, and is initialized in response to the bias signal received through the data line during the bias period PBIAS, as Kim '733 teaches, to modify the display device of Kim '124.
-The motivation for doing so would preventing a gradual increase of luminance at a low driving frequency, while saving power consumption.
-Kim '733 ¶5-¶6, and ¶ 75.
+It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention (AIA ), to implement the driving operation as Heganovic teaches, to modify the display device of Kim '124.
+The motivation for doing so would deliver the better results in the pixels in a display exhibiting substantially uniform brightness for a given VDATA value and reduce flicker.
+Heganovic col. 9, lines 59-62.

 Allowable Subject Matter